reopenpilot/openpilot-archive/README.md

 ## Installation Methods
 ### Method 1: Install via UI
 1. Reset your c3 or c3x device to its factory settings.
-2. Open a web browser on the device.
-3. Enter the following URL: https://smiskol.com/fork/reopenpilot/`BRANCH_NAME` and follow the on-screen instructions.
+2. Enter the following URL: https://smiskol.com/fork/reopenpilot/<BRANCH_NAME> and follow the on-screen instructions.

 ### Method 2: Install via SSH
-1. Log in to your c3 or c3x device using SSH or a terminal application.
+1. Log in to your c3 or c3x device using SSH.
 2. Execute the following command:
    ```
-   curl -sSL https://bit.ly/reopenpilot | bash -s `BRANCH_NAME`
+   curl -sSL https://bit.ly/reopenpilot | bash -s "BRANCH_NAME"
    ```
 3. Follow the on-screen instructions to complete the installation.